valariems/valariems.github.io/resume.md

 ## Skills and competencies

+  * Creating wireframes and clickable prototypes for user testing and development.
   * Undertaking heuristic evaluations to improve product usability.
-  * Creating wireframes and clickable prototypes for user testing and development.
   * Conducting, preparing for, and reporting on user research, including usability testing, focus groups, and surveys.
   * Developing personas and user stories to build user application flows.
-  * Designing effective typography as graphical and hierarchal elements in page layouts.
-  * Creating design systems, including style guides, pattern libraries, voice and content guidelines.
+  * Constructing design systems, including style guides, pattern libraries, and voice and content guidelines.
+  * Using effective typography as graphical and hierarchal elements in page layouts.
   * Implementing mobile-first responsive design techniques.
+  * Writing CSS and HTML from scratch.
   * Dedicated to accessibility best practices.
-  * Writing CSS and HTML from scratch.
   * Familiar with GIT, Rails, Angular, Drupal, JavaScript, and jQuery.
+  * Comfortable working within Agile and Kanban processes.
   * Expert in Illustrator and Photoshop, and happy working in Axure, Sketch, Invision, and other UX/UI tools.
   * Able to write, edit, and proofread content.
   * Experienced managing teams of creative and communication professionals.